dgatf/msrc_arduino/README.md

 The following analog sensors are supported:

 - 2 x voltage divider.
-Calibrate voltage analog sensors with VOLTAGE1_MULTIPLIER and VOLTAGE2_MULTIPLIER in config.h.
-Or from opentx, but it is recommended by code to increase sensor resolution
+Calibrate voltage analog sensors with VOLTAGE1_MULTIPLIER and VOLTAGE2_MULTIPLIER in msrc_gui or in config.h.
+Or from opentx, but it is recommended by code to increase sensor resolution.
+Multiplier = (R1+R2)/ R2
 - 2 x temperature sensors (thermistors)
-- Current sensor (Hall effect: ACS758).
-Calibrate current analog sensor with CURRENT_MULTIPLIER in config.h.
-Or from opentx, but it is recommended by code to increase sensor resolution
+- Current sensor.
+Calibrate current analog sensor from msrc_gui or config.h.
+Or from opentx, but it is recommended by code to increase sensor resolution.
+There are two types: hall effect (e.g. ACS758) or open loop hall effect (amploc).
+If it is open loop type, set the offset (CURRENT_OFFSET) to 512, otherwise, set to 0.
+Multiplier = 1000 / sensitivity(mV/A)
 - Airspeed sensor (MPXV7002)

 ### 4.4.
 I2C sensors